Table of Contents

 The LARE Program is administered by the DNR Division of Fish and Wildlife.
 Its purpose is to ensure the continued viability of Indiana’s publicly accessible lakes, streams, and reservoirs.
 “Program goals include (a) controlling inflows of eroded soil and associated nutrients to lakes, streams, and reservoirs and (b) where appropriate, forestalling or reversing degradation from these inflows through remedial actions.
 To accomplish these goals, the LARE program provides technical and financial assistance to qualified projects.
 These include: (a) studies, management plans, sediment removal and design and construction activities involving specific lakes or streams; (b) land treatment practices or management plans for designated watersheds and (c) management plans; and control of exotic plants and animals in targeted lakes.”

 The SRF Program provides low-interest loans to Indiana communities for projects that improve wastewater and drinking water infrastructure.
 The Program's mission is to “provide eligible entities with the lowest interest rates possible on the financing of such projects while protecting public health and the environment”.
-The SRF also provides loans for NPS projects that are tied to a wastewater loan.
+The SRF also provides loans for NPS projects that are tied to a wastewater loan (which could be a funding source for brownfield remediation).

 Section 319 grant funds may not be used for the items listed below, nor may they be counted as match for the project: